Skip to main content

 • How can I find out what my COA is?

-You can view the COA that is being used to figure your own financial aid eligibility in MyOkstate.
-After you log in, click on Estimated Cost and Enrollment Information under the Financial Aid section.
+You can view the COA that is being used to figure your own financial aid eligibility on your financial aid portal at my.okstate.edu.
+After you log in to the financial aid portal, go to the AWARDS tab at the top.
+The Estimated Cost of Attendance will be at the top.

 • How can I cut costs?

 While we establish a COA for each student, you may be able to find ways to reduce some costs and save money.
 Especially when it comes to the amount of loan debt you accept to pay for your education, the lower the better.
-Our financial literacy information has tips for cost-cutting, as well as tools to help you estimate your expenses and create a budget.
+You can also review some tips for cost-cutting.

 • What if I think my personal costs are in excess of the average COA?